eclipse/paho.mqtt.rust/README.md

 This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Rust client library on memory-managed operating systems such as Linux/Posix and Windows.

-## Incubator
+## Pre-release notes

-This is the incubator branch for development and testing out an API for the Rust language.
+This is a pre-release version of the library for the development and testing of an MQTT API for the Rust language.

-_The API is likely to change repeatedly and often while the code is being developed in this branch.
+_The API is guaranteed to change repeatedly and often while the code is being developed prior to a formal release.
 Use it with caution._

 Initial development is being done on Linux.
-That is currently the only system known to work, although even that requires a few work-arounds as listed below.
+That is currently the only system known to work.

 It is hoped that a full, stable, version 1.0 release should be ready by early 2018.